bekk/bekk-christmas/post/css/oops-i-grid-it-again.md

 authors:
   - My Thao Nguyen
 ---
-CSS Grid is basically a 2-dimensional layout system that lets you place items across a number of rows and columns, unlike Flexbox which was made for placing items in a single row or column.
+So what is CSS Grid all about?
+Unlike Flexbox which was made for placing items in a single row or column, Grid can be called a 2-dimensional layout system that lets you place items across a number of rows and columns!
+Well, it sounds interesting enough!
+But how do you use it?

 ## How to Grid